 - High expression levels of HSP60 have been noted in several cancers; it favours the survival of certain types of tumour cells and, in some cases, may be essential for tumour-cell growth.

 For the first time, Scancell has been able to demonstrate that anti-carbamylated T cell responses can be stimulated against these proteins and that these can mediate potent anti-tumour therapy.
-Work is underway to characterise and select specific homocitrullinated peptides for clinical development that have the potential to address different cancer indications to Modi-1, including tumours with a particularly immunosuppressive environment.
+A short list of specific homocitrullinated peptides have now been selected for clinical development as the Modi-2 vaccine, that have the potential to address different cancer indications to Modi-1, including tumours with a particularly immunosuppressive environment.